SepehrMohammady/Efficient-NAS-BNN-Pipeline/PIPELINE_GUIDE.md

 When deploying the exported models:

-1. **File Size**: The ONNX model file is approximately 17.0 MB for the Key 6 WakeVision model
+1. **File Size**: The ONNX model file size varies by configuration:
+   - 128×128 models: ~17.0 MB
+   - 64×64 models: ~12.0 MB (smaller due to fewer parameters)

-2. **Input Format**: The model expects 128x128 RGB images in NCHW format (batch, channels, height, width)
+2. **Input Format**: The model expects RGB images in NCHW format (batch, channels, height, width):
+   - 128×128 models: Input shape (1, 3, 128, 128)
+   - 64×64 models: Input shape (1, 3, 64, 64)

 3. **Preprocessing**: Images should be normalized to the [0,1] range

 4. **Output Interpretation**: For WakeVision, the output is a binary classification (person/no-person)

-5. **Inference Speed**: Approximately 15ms on NVIDIA RTX GPUs, will vary on edge devices
+5. **Inference Speed**: Performance varies by image size and hardware:
+   - 128×128: ~15ms on NVIDIA RTX GPUs
+   - 64×64: ~8ms on NVIDIA RTX GPUs
+   - Edge device performance will vary significantly

 <a name="troubleshooting"></a>
 ## 12. Troubleshooting